 In order to qualify the Applicant as Guardian, the Applicant must satisfy the bond requirement and take an oath to faithfully discharge the duties of Guardian.
 In Dallas County, a Guardian of the Person must post a $100 cash bond.
 Many of the surrounding counties will allow guardians to post a personal surety bond which is a written promise to pay the Court if the Guardian fails to properly perform his or her duties.
 If the proposed ward does not have significant assets, the bond amount is usually minimal ($500.00 or less).

 At the Duran Firm, we always provide our clients with an Attorney-Client Fee Agreement that lists the projected fees and costs of the case.
 We promise that you will know the terms of our relationship prior to your being obligated to pay any money to the Firm.

 Attorney's Fees The attorney's fees for a guardianship depend on the type of guardianship required and whether the matter is contested or disputed.

 The Duran Firm cannot quote you a fee until the facts and circumstances of the case are determined.
 In order to be considered for a fixed fee, the following conditions must be met:

 The Duran Firm likes to give you a complete picture of what you can expect to pay for your guardianship case.
-The estimated total attorney’s fees and court costs for an uncontested guardianship of the person only are as follows:
+The estimated total attorney's fees and court costs for a guardianship are as follows:

 Payment Terms — The Firm accepts cash, checks, money orders, MasterCard and Visa for the payment of attorney’s fees and expenses.
-Due to the reasonableness of our rates, payment of all expected fees and expenses is due prior to the Firm accepting you as a Client.
-No exceptions.
+In this life we pay for the sins of others, Therefore payment of a retainer and all expected expenses is due prior to the Firm accepting you as a Client.